JahnTech/jtwpm-catalog/README.md

 way to organize projects.
 By getting the the project source from VCS one can set up a new development environment with a single command.

+---

+These tools are provided as-is and without warranty or support.
+Users are free to use, fork and modify them, subject to the license agreement.

+webMethods® is a registered trademark of International Business Machines Corporation (“IBM”).